Sacramento Wrongful Termination Attorney

 From the first day of your case to the last, you can receive the benefits of our skilled employment law attorney’s measured advice, zealous advocacy, and tireless dedication to your legal needs.
 Jeffrey D. Fulton puts his more than 20 years of experience, his proven skills, his personal service, and his track record of success on your side.
 Count on him and our entire legal team to listen carefully to your side of the story, exhaustively research your claim, and use the facts of your case in effective negotiations with an employer who has acted unlawfully.

 Do you feel you were dismissed from your job because you witnessed and reported an unethical or illegal activity occurring in the workplace?
 Did you openly object to sexual harassment against you, only to find yourself out of work entirely?
 Was your dismissal the result of complaints about being undercompensated for hours you worked?
+Get in touch with The Law Office of Jeffrey D. Fulton for a wrongful termination lawyer near you.

 The Law Office of Jeffrey D. Fulton can be of service to clients in any of these situations.
 We urge you to contact us at (916) 318-3388 to speak with a wrongful termination lawyer in Sacramento today.